 const [address] = await walletClient.getAddresses();

-Web3Auth often combined with EIP-4337 for gasless experience.
-Web3Auth generates EOA-key which becomes smart wallet owner:
+Web3Auth is often combined with EIP-4337 for a gasless experience.
+Web3Auth generates an EOA key that becomes the owner of the smart wallet:

 import { providerToSmartAccountSigner } from "permissionless";